 But it was her time spent working at Viceland Network that really prepared her to write and direct feature films.
 “That was really my film school,” says Danluck, “I learned – from the bottom up – everything about producing, from budgets to crewing up, story producing, editing.
 Everything from concept to delivery while I was at Vice.
 It was an amazing experience getting a first-hand look at all that production but also being in the documentary world and being able to work on so many different projects.

 You also don’t need to be in film school to write a screenplay.
-Write your first draft in five weeks with this free guide.
+Write your first draft in five weeks with this guide.

 2. Documentaries can teach us everything about creating fictional characters.